 Related: Stay Motivated For The Long Term

-When these things happen, it’s important to surround yourself with the community that understands, can answer your questions, allay your fears, and reinforce the things you know are true.
+When these things happen, it’s important to surround yourself with a community that understands, can answer your questions, allay your fears, and reinforce the things you know are true.

-Since FI is often counter-culture, it can hard to find good resources to keep you on your journey.
+Since FI is often a counter-culture, it can be hard to find good resources to keep you on your journey.
 Books are a wonderful way to learn other FI concepts and stay intrigued and motivated.
-These are resources you can return to again and again to remind you of your “why” and for insights you may want to adapt.
+These are resources you can return to again and again to remind you of your “why” and for insights, you may want to adapt.

 ChooseFI Facebook Group

 Crowdsourcing the best Financial Independence information is what we do!
-If you have questions, need motivation, even a quick laugh, head over to the ChooseFI facebook group and hear from thousands of people who are in different places in their journeys.
+If you have questions, need motivation, or even a quick laugh, head over to the ChooseFI Facebook group and hear from thousands of people who are in different places in their journeys.